 - Referrals: Referral tracking is the process of monitoring and measuring where website visitors come from.
 If you run a referral program, you can track the number of new customers who subscribed or purchased based on word-of-mouth marketing.

-Build customer loyalty monday sales CRM
+Build customer loyalty with monday sales CRM

 With several types of metrics and strategies to track and create customer loyalty, managing it can be challenging.
 However, with the right software, you can efficiently organize your customer loyalty efforts.
 The monday sales CRM provides businesses with a dedicated space to manage and measure company-wide customer loyalty strategies through a range of features.